PYTHIA 8.317

 inline

-Calculate the hadron-proton collision cross section.
+Calculate the hadron-nucleon (proton) inelastic collision cross section.
 Return false if not possible to find.

 Cannot handle hadrons above maximum energy set at initialization.